mtnbikenc/dcaf/docsite/source/quickstart_autodeploynode.rst

 To retrieve the automation resources from their online locations you will need the following:

-A user account on the vendor websites with access to the desired resources.
+A user account on the vendor websites with access to download the desired resources.

-- `Red Hat <https://access.redhat.com/downloads>`_ with a valid subscription
+- Red Hat account with a valid subscription
-- `VMware <https://my.vmware.com/web/vmware/downloads>`_ with an active license

 Network Requirements
 ~~~~~~~~~~~~~~~~~~~~